 Dwarika's stunning architecture and design was inspired by the architectural traditions of the Newari Kings.
 The door and window frames are some of the features that follow these astounding forms.
 Dwarika's was inspired by one man, Dwarika Das Shrestha, who saw some ancient carvings being burnt as firewood - this became a passion to collect as much as he could over the years to save them from going up in smoke.
 In 1988 he brought it all together and opened the hotel, merging together several old traditional Newari houses around a central courtyard and incorporating everything he had collection - a haven from the hustle and bustle of Kathmandu.
-Dwarika's houses an extensive collection of artefacts from the 14th century onwards and has won awards for the preservation of Nepalese heritage in the Kathmandu Valley.
+Dwarika's houses an extensive collection of artifacts from the 14th century onwards and has won awards for the preservation of Nepalese heritage in the Kathmandu Valley.
 Put simply, you will walk in and simply say wow.

 Dwarika's contains 87 sumptuous rooms and suites, each with its own individuality and character.
 They are delightfully furnished, with luxury red and black fabrics giving it a dash of old and a flash of new.
 They all come with modern amenities, yet contain antique period furniture, handmade fabrics and boast meticulous attention to detail.
 Some have inviting four-poster beds, and expect amazing bathrooms with sunken bathtubs.
 There are four room categories ranging from the smaller Heritage Deluxe Rooms, to the Junior Suites, Executive Suites and really rather impressive Royal Suite (just think what antiques and carvings adorn this suite!).

 Famed for its food, Dwarika's uses local cooking techniques to produce cuisine of highly original quality and taste.
 Do absolutely try Krishnarpan, with its superb Nepali tasting menus (up to 22 courses!).
 There is also a superb Japanese restaurant, Makos and an all day dining restaurant, Toran, which opens out into the central courtyard.
-For those who want to be rewarded after a trek in the mountains, then head to the Fusion Bar which overlooks the swimming pool and can offer a range of drinks.
+For those who want to be rewarded after a hike in the mountains, then head to the Fusion Bar which overlooks the swimming pool and can offer a range of drinks.

 The hotel has a glorious swimming pool designed to reflect the grandeur of the 12th century Malla Dynasty baths, and is located in the central courtyard.
-Dwarika's also has a superb spa - perfect to iron out those trekking aches and pains!
+Dwarika's also has a superb spa - perfect to iron out those hikeking aches and pains!

 It goes without saying that you will be heavily rewarded in choosing Dwarikas's - we think it is one the best city hotels to be found anywhere in the world and when you arrive you will just be smiling at how amazing the story behind the hotel is, and how this little haven away from the hubbub of Kathmandu is so truly very magical.